Spaghetti-C/gitTest/readme.txt

-this is a readme file
+this is a shop web which use ssh framework
-something new 1
-something new 2
-something new 3
-something new 4
-something new 5